reef-technologies/django-subscriptions-rt/README.md

 2) Mobile app fetches data from backend's `/plans/` endpoint.
 Each plan will have metadata entry `google_in_app` -> `dict`, where `dict` is a [Subscription](https://developers.google.com/android-publisher/api-ref/rest/v3/monetization.subscriptions).
 3) User purchases desired product (is it possible to associate custom metadata with purchase on google servers?) and mobile app receives "purchase token" from google play.
 This token is sent to backend: `POST /webhook/google_in_app/ {'purchase_token': <value>}`.
 App should not forget to send user authentication info along with the request.
 This is an essential part of connecting subscription to particular user, so this POST action should have retry logic in case of network error.
 4) Backend fetches data from [Purchases.subscriptionsv2:get](https://developers.google.com/android-publisher/api-ref/purchases/subscriptionsv2) and verifies that the purchase is legit.
 5) If everything is fine, new `SubscriptionPayment` and `Subscription` are created and returned to the app.
-The json returned to the app is the same as when quering `/payments/<uid>/` endpoint.
+The json returned to the app is the same as when querying `/payments/<uid>/` endpoint.
 6) App can now use the credits included in the plan.
 7) Any other subscription changes are handled by backend automatically by interacting with google APIs.